‘Mr. Draper established himself up the creek’, records Andrew Ross in the Evelyn Observer on 9 January 1891.

 How green was my valley and long may it be so.

-Web Note: On this website, there are photos and captions that were not in Bruce’s original book, but were in his collection.
-In many cases these have been added in cooperation with local families and organisations.
+Web Note: On this website, there are photos and captions that were not in Bruce’s original book.
+His collection of photos and documents is vast and was gathered over many years of meticulous research in Australia and the UK.
+In many instances photos have been added in cooperation with local families and organisations.
 In all cases these photos are reproduced with their kind permission and a great deal of gratitude for the additional information.
-In some cases photos were shared without the owner requiring an attribution.
-If you would now like your name to be credited, please get in touch and we will be happy to assist.
-Should you encounter any errors, or wish to add photos or information, please use the Contact Us page
+Some photos were shared without the owner requiring an attribution.
+If you would now like to be credited, please get in touch and we will be happy to assist.
+Should you encounter any errors, or wish to add photos or information, please use the Contact Us page.